Last Updated On August 1st 2023

 In this article we take a look at some of the best shopping centres for recycling, taking into account innovations and recycling rates.
 The retail industry knows that it’s a significant contributor to plastic pollution worldwide.
 Every year, it churns out millions of plastic-encased products and sells them to consumers, often for rock bottom prices.

 While this might be a great boon for people in the short term, if too much plastic saturates the environment, it could become extremely harmful in the long-run.
 Some shopping centres, therefore, are looking at ways to improve plastic recycling and mitigate their effect on the environment.

 Let’s take a look at the top five shopping centres from across the globe and what they’re doing to tackle the issue of recycling.

 Westfield Stratford City – London, UK

-Westfield shopping centre is the largest shopping complex in western Europe, built close to the site of the 2012 London Olympic Park.
+Westfield shopping centre is the largest shopping complex in Europe, built close to the site of the 2012 London Olympic Park.

 Westfield is different from many shopping centres.
 It segregates all waste on site and stores it in silos until its ready for processing.